- Commercial umbrella insurance

 When you purchase umbrella insurance, it boosts the protection of your existing liability policies.
 For example, you may have a general liability insurance policy with a $2 million per-occurrence limit.
 That means it can cover up to $2 million in legal expenses on a single claim.

-Now, say you’re a florist and a customer slips in a puddle of water, bangs their head on a shelf, and gets a concussion.
+Now, say a customer slips in a puddle of water at your shop, bangs their head on a shelf, and gets a concussion.
 It leads to an expensive legal battle, and between your lawyer’s fees and damages, you now owe $2.1 million.
 This is where umbrella coverage comes in.
 It can pay for expenses that exceed your policy's limit, in this case covering the additional $100,000.

 What coverage does umbrella insurance provide for retail businesses?